blob

 In 2018 the United Nations Office of Disaster Risk Reduction warned in its Global Assessment Report that: with the certainty of near-term non-linear changes, the critical assumption of the relationship between past and future risk must now be revisited.
 The last few years have given us a vivid foretaste of this new and increasingly dangerous and uncertain future.
 It is one where we cannot consider war, energy constraints and disruptions, pandemics, climate change, food constraints and disruptions, ecosystem destruction, fracturing social cohesion or vulnerabilities within the financial system in isolation, but as one among multiple intensifying and interacting drivers of risk.
 What they interact through, the synchronised global dance of societal infrastructures (supply-chains, critical infrastructures, financial systems, and social cohesion…) are proving themselves to be vulnerable transmitters, amplifiers, and generators of further disruption.

 This expresses a rapidly transforming risk environment.
 There are three broad aspects to this transformation.
-The first is that the integrated systems upon which we depend- such as critical infrastructures, supply-chains, financial systems, and economic production (see figure on the top left)– have become increasingly fragile and societies’ more vulnerable as civilisation has become more complex, synchronised, globally delocalised, interdependent, efficient, volatility suppressed, and high-speed.
+The first is that the integrated systems upon which we depend- such as critical infrastructures, supply-chains, financial systems, and economic production (see figure on the top left)– have become increasingly fragile and societies’ more vulnerable as civilisation has become more complex, synchronised, globally delocalised, interdependent, efficient, volatility suppressed, irreversible and high-speed.

 Secondly, we are facing a convergence of intensifying stressors that even on their own, would represent a threat to systemic stability.
 Amongst the most urgent are constraints to the most critical inputs to civilisation, especially upon the flows of energy and food.
 There are intensifying output stressors arising from the impacts of climate change and the multidimensional feedback our civilisation is having upon its ecological niche.
 Finally, there are intensifying stresses internal to civilisation arising from global indebtedness and credit system, new technologies, declining marginal returns to complexity and problem solving, and the growing potential for increasing polarisation within countries and conflict between them.